 Paul Bissonnette Contract Information:

-Signed a two-year contract extension with the Coyotes in October of 2011.
+Signed a minor league tryout contract with the Kings in December 2014.

 To instantly reveal our fantasy analysis of every player – including Paul Bissonnette – simply subscribe now.

 |2014-15 Proj||29||NHL||FA||45||Subscribe now to see our 2014-15 projections for Paul Bissonnette|

 Age is determined on October 1st of each season.No Yes